dalshekerchi/Plannr/README.md

 ### Launch Instructions
 To launch our app, **please open our project in Android Studio, we don't guarantee correct function if launched with other IDEs**.
-Make sure that you open the inner `plannr` directory as project, but not the root directory `plannr` as project ([GIF walk-through](https://imgur.com/a/e682DPB)).
 Ensure that Android SDK 31 is installed with build tools 31.0.0.
 If you experience an issue where build tool 31.0.0 is corrupted, change the build tool to version 30.0.2, and you should be able to launch our app.
 Additionally, you can also try to fix the corruption by following this [StackOverflow](https://stackoverflow.com/questions/68387270/android-studio-error-installed-build-tools-revision-31-0-0-is-corrupted)